Jon-Webb-79/todo_six/README.rst

 Login Screen
 ************
 When a user opens the todo_six application, it loads a landing page that has basic functionality.
-As you can see from Figure XX, the login screen contains a radio button that allows the user to choose a day theme or a night theme.
+As you can see from the Figure below, the login screen contains a radio button that allows the use to choose a day theme or a night theme.
 In addition, the user can control the opacity of the application with a slider.